aprilobrienn/aprilobrienn/README.md

 # 👋 Hi there!
 I'm April O'Brien

-### | 3rd Year Business & Computing Student | Currently undertaking an internship in Software Development
+### | 3rd Year Business & Computing Student | Currently undertaking an internship doing Software Development

 Welcome to my GitHub profile!
 I’m passionate about continuously learning new technologies to solve real-world problems.
 Here’s a bit about me and what I’m working on: